jansmolders86/mediacenterjs/README.md

 Known issues:
 ==================

-* Please note there are some issues with the gathering of file data.
-This is being looked at!
-* Mobile device streaming still in heavy development
+* Device streaming still in heavy development
-* Browser: Seeking beyond buffer not working yet.
+* Seeking beyond buffer not working yet.

 Be sure to check the open issues before filing a new one.
 Also check out what is currently being developed or fixed on Trello: https://trello.com/b/czjyYsFi/mediacenterjs